Epoch Investment Partners Inc. Sells 12,746 Shares of TotalEnergies SE (NYSE:TTE)

-Epoch Investment Partners Inc. reduced its holdings in shares of TotalEnergies SE (NYSE:TTE – Free Report) by 4.5% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Epoch Investment Partners Inc. lowered its holdings in shares of TotalEnergies SE (NYSE:TTE – Free Report) by 4.5% during the 2nd quarter, according to the company in its most recent filing with the SEC.
 The fund owned 272,756 shares of the company’s stock after selling 12,746 shares during the period.
-Epoch Investment Partners Inc.’s holdings in TotalEnergies were worth $15,722,000 at the end of the most recent reporting period.
+Epoch Investment Partners Inc.’s holdings in TotalEnergies were worth $15,722,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also bought and sold shares of the company.
-Fisher Asset Management LLC grew its holdings in shares of TotalEnergies by 1.7% during the 2nd quarter.
-Fisher Asset Management LLC now owns 20,456,087 shares of the company’s stock valued at $1,179,808,000 after purchasing an additional 340,627 shares during the last quarter.
-FMR LLC increased its holdings in shares of TotalEnergies by 19.2% in the first quarter.
-FMR LLC now owns 12,305,668 shares of the company’s stock worth $726,650,000 after buying an additional 1,981,344 shares during the period.
-Wellington Management Group LLP increased its holdings in shares of TotalEnergies by 8.0% in the first quarter.
-Wellington Management Group LLP now owns 11,533,141 shares of the company’s stock worth $681,032,000 after buying an additional 852,973 shares during the period.
-Envestnet Asset Management Inc. lifted its stake in shares of TotalEnergies by 254.3% in the 1st quarter.
-Envestnet Asset Management Inc. now owns 7,613,458 shares of the company’s stock valued at $126,721,000 after acquiring an additional 5,464,865 shares during the last quarter.
-Finally, Arrowstreet Capital Limited Partnership boosted its holdings in TotalEnergies by 40.3% during the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 6,350,544 shares of the company’s stock valued at $320,956,000 after acquiring an additional 1,823,670 shares during the period.
-6.53% of the stock is currently owned by institutional investors.
+A number of other large investors also recently added to or reduced their stakes in TTE.
+Stonebridge Capital Advisors LLC raised its stake in TotalEnergies by 41.3% during the 1st quarter.
+Stonebridge Capital Advisors LLC now owns 582 shares of the company’s stock valued at $34,000 after buying an additional 170 shares during the last quarter.
+Larson Financial Group LLC increased its position in shares of TotalEnergies by 32.4% during the 2nd quarter.
+Larson Financial Group LLC now owns 707 shares of the company’s stock valued at $41,000 after purchasing an additional 173 shares during the last quarter.
+Deutsche Bank AG lifted its stake in shares of TotalEnergies by 2.6% in the 1st quarter.
+Deutsche Bank AG now owns 7,181 shares of the company’s stock worth $424,000 after purchasing an additional 182 shares during the period.
+Toronto Dominion Bank grew its position in TotalEnergies by 5.1% during the first quarter.
+Toronto Dominion Bank now owns 3,890 shares of the company’s stock valued at $230,000 after buying an additional 190 shares during the period.
+Finally, First Horizon Advisors Inc. increased its holdings in TotalEnergies by 10.2% during the second quarter.
+First Horizon Advisors Inc. now owns 2,060 shares of the company’s stock valued at $119,000 after buying an additional 190 shares during the last quarter.
+Hedge funds and other institutional investors own 6.53% of the company’s stock.

+Several equities research analysts have recently commented on the company.
+Citigroup began coverage on TotalEnergies in a research note on Wednesday, August 30th.
+They issued a “neutral” rating for the company.
+Jefferies Financial Group downgraded TotalEnergies from a “buy” rating to a “hold” rating in a research note on Wednesday.
+Finally, TD Cowen cut their price objective on TotalEnergies from $59.00 to $58.00 and set a “market perform” rating for the company in a research note on Thursday, August 17th.
+Seven equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $64.50.

 TotalEnergies Stock Performance